 If you do not have an attorney, ask the judge to grant your requests for all relief you have asked for in your petition (such as Custody, Child Support, Counseling, etc.).

-Bring everyone that can provide firsthand information or experience to help support your case before the judge.
-Also bring anything you want the judge to look at (such as phone bills or photographs of injuries).
 The Final Hearing is your only hearing, so you must be prepared.
 If you need additional time to subpoena witnesses, gather evidence, or to retain an attorney, you may ask the court to “continue” the case to a future date.

 Follow your safety plan.
-If you don’t have a safety plan, contact a victim’s advocate at the Florida Coalition Against Domestic Violence or your local domestic violence shelter.
+If you don’t have a safety plan, you can contact the Florida Partnership to End Domestic Violence at, 1-800-500-1119 | TTY: 711, or https://www.fpedv.org/, to find your local domestic violence center.

 Save evidence of violations by keeping voice messages, text messages, and anything else that can show there was a violation.